april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added `iterator` class, which is a wrapper around Lua iterators, but provides a more natural interface with functional programming procedures as `map`, `filter`, `apply`, or `reduce`.
 - Added serialization to `parallel_foreach`, allowing to produce outputs which could be loaded by the caller process.
 - Declaration of `luatype` function as global, it wasn't.